 National Railway Operator

-The Passenger Transport Directorate (Keleivių Vežimo Direkcia) is a division of Lietuvos Geležinkeliai.
+The passenger business LG Keleiviams was formally registered on 28 February 2019 and will gradually take over the Passenger Transport Directorate (Keleivių Vežimo Direkcia) division of Lietuvos Geležinkeliai.

 numeric 24; alpha LT

 A printed timetable is produced, but appears to be for staff use only.
 Travel centres such as the one at Vilnius offer individual timetables on photocopied sheets.